hamzalafsioui/BankSystem-ConsoleApp/README.md

 Transfer funds between accounts
 View account details and transaction history
 Logout: Users can log out of the system to end their session securely.

 Technologies Used

 C++ programming language
-Standard C++ libraries for input/output and data manipulation Authentication and authorization mechanisms for user management Requirements
+Standard C++ libraries for input/output and data manipulation Authentication and authorization mechanisms for user management

+Requirements

 C++ compiler (e.g., g++)
-Terminal or command prompt for running the compiled program Project Structure main.cpp: Contains the main source code for the bank management system.
+Terminal or command prompt for running the compiled program

+Project Structure:

-User.h, User.cpp: Implementations for the User class, handling user authentication, authorization, and administrative functions.
-Client.h, Client.cpp: Implementations for the Client class, handling client-specific banking operations.
+BankSystem.cpp: Contains the main source code for the bank management system. clsUser.h, User.cpp: Implementations for the User class, handling user authentication, authorization, and administrative functions. clsClient.h, Client.cpp: Implementations for the Client class, handling client-specific banking operations.
-Account.h, Account.cpp: Implementations for the Account class, including account creation, deposit, withdrawal, and transaction history.
-BankSystem.h, BankSystem.cpp: Main logic and menu-driven interface for the bank management system.
+Account.h, Account.cpp: Implementations for the Account class, including account creation, deposit, withdrawal, and transaction history. clsBankSystem.h, BankSystem.cpp: Main logic and menu-driven interface for the bank management system.
-Contributing
+...

+Contributing:

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request.

-License
+License:
 This project is licensed under the MIT License - see the LICENSE.md file for details.